Iterative Learning and Extremum Seeking for Repetitive Time-Varying Mappings: Main results

-\begin{remark} Many ILC literatures do not use such a forgetting factor, since its existence will comprise the zero tracking error (perfect tracking) iteration-wisely \cite{PILC}.
+\begin{remark} Many ILC literatures do not use such a forgetting factor, since its existence will compromise the zero tracking error (perfect tracking) iteration-wisely \cite{PILC}.
 However, the above lemma suggests otherwise in our case.
 It is necessary to introduce such a forgetting factor $\beta$ to ensure the existence of the $k$-dependent contraction mapping, since that the perfect tracking cannot be achieved due to the existence of dither signal.
 If without $\beta$, this undesired effect would keep accumulating and the overall performance would deteriorate rapidly. \end{remark} \begin{remark} If the C-norm is used instead of $\lambda$-norm, or equivalently $\lambda=0$, then according to the proof of Lemma \ref{lem1}, $\beta$ has to be greater than $2-\sqrt{2}$.
 It suggests that $\lambda$-norm somehow enlarges the feasible basin of $\beta$. \end{remark} \begin{remark} From (\ref{eqn:tk}), it is evident that the mapping $T_k$ is a linear mapping.
 Thus, we can rewrite (\ref{eqn:yk1}) as

-In (\ref{eqn:yk2}), it shows that the second and third terms on the right hand side play a role like ``disturbances''; the second one is caused by the approximation, while the third is caused by the forgetting factor.
+In (\ref{eqn:yk2}), it can be seen that the second and third terms on the right hand side play a role like ``disturbances''; the second one is caused by the approximation, while the third is caused by the forgetting factor.
 The two ``disturbances'' are still different: $T_k(x_{k-1}-z_{k-1})$ is a persistently active noise, while $T_k[-\beta x^*/(1-\beta)]$ is just a constant offset. \end{remark}